 Women seek breast augmentation surgery for a myriad of reasons, from genetic to cosmetic.
 The best candidates in any case are women who are emotionally well adjusted and who have a complete understanding of the procedure.
 If you’re planning a breast augmentation procedure, your choice of breast implants plays an important role in your final results.
 A great deal of thought must go into the type, size and placement of breast implants to achieve the best results possible.

-We offer both saline and silicone breast implant options at Advanced Plastic Surgery & Laser Center.
+We offer both saline and silicone breast implant options at Newman Plastic Surgery & Laser Center.
 Here you can begin to learn more about your implant options.

 Saline Breast Implants

 Saline implants first appeared on the U.S. market in the 1970s.
 They gained Food and Drug Administration (FDA) approval in 2000.
 Saline implants consist of a rubber shell that is inflated during surgery with sterile saline.
 You may choose between a fixed or adjustable volume implant, four different insertion locations, and a variety of sizes, shapes, profiles and textures.

 Saline breast implants are filled after placement into the breast pocket.
 This provides the patient with a slightly smaller incision and scar compared with pre-filled silicone-gel implants.
 Adjustable volume implants can be filled with different amounts of saline once placed, so we’re able to adjust the size of each implant in an effort to avoid breast asymmetry.
 Saline breast implants are very similar to natural body fluids, and if the breast implant ruptures, the saline will be harmlessly absorbed by the body and the rupture will be readily apparent.
 In general, these implants are less expensive than silicone breast implants.